csandman/yup-phone-lite/README.md

 - Uses jest for testing.
 - Generates CJS, UMD, and ESM builds.
 - Use `npm version major|minor|patch` to version.
-- Use tslint and prettier for code formatting.
+- Use eslint and prettier for code formatting.
 - Uses semantic release for version.

 ```sh